The Invincible Iron Fold

 It had been a simple day.
 A very normal Friday.

-I’d made it to school, same way I always did; my dad dropped me off, handed me some lunch money, gave me a hug and sent me on my way.
+I’d made it to school, same way I always did; I walked in with my friend Andy, then split up to go to our classes.
 Homeroom was fine, all my classes were fine…until right after lunch.

 F.O.L.D. has had to deal with him a few times.
 Sometimes…rarely…someone from Kirby will see what he’s doing and stand up to him.
 They usually get the same treatment.
-A crew of agents once had to unstick Jerry Hedder from the wall.
+A crew of agents once had to unstick Bobby Lang from the wall.
 That was some strong Gorilla Glue.

 He’d never done much of anything to get on F.O.L.D.’s main radar, because frankly most agents don’t care about what happens to the Wheeler kids.
 Today, however, he made a name for himself.
 A bad one.